 Rocket Languages and Rosetta Stone are widely-used language learning resources that teach a number of languages.
-They start with the basics and work up in difficulty, though a variety of speaking, listening, and grammar activities.
+They start with the basics and work up in difficulty through a variety of speaking, listening, and grammar activities.

 - Rocket Languages includes lots of English and explanations whereas Rosetta Stone only uses the target language.

-Both are fairly expensive, neither is really outstanding, and both tend to get boring quicker than other courses.
+Both are fairly expensive, neither is really outstanding, and both tend to get boring more quickly than other courses.

-Generally speaking, I’d recommend language learners to check some of the alternatives out there, as many are better and cheaper.
+Generally speaking, I’d recommend that language learners check out some alternatives before purchasing either, as there are many that are better and cheaper.

 What I like about each platform: